HelmerDenDekker/HelmerDenDekker.github.io/docs/howto/integrationtestingdotnet.md

 *5-10-2023*

-I just saw this easy integration testing in .NET 6 on youtube and was like: 'WOW!
+I just saw this easy integration testing in .NET 6 on YouTube and was like: 'WOW!
 I want to try this out!'
 So I created a quick example and played around with it.

 ## Testing an API endpoint